(713) 977 2694

 Ms. Moss brings expertise and personal experience to wealth succession planning within various organizations (closely held businesses, family offices, & charities).
 She advocates for the proper preparation of the next generation through customized programs like Beneficiary Boot Camp as well as Empowering Beneficiaries, LLC, a sister company to Comstock designed to provide extensive resources to engage and empower inheritors of wealth.

 Alison is a frequent speaker at national conferences and local chapters of organizations including PPC, YPO, WPO, and L3.
 Alison is the Dean of Family Sustainability and Empowerment at the Purposeful Planning Institute.
 Previously, she served on the Board of Directors of the Planned Giving Council of Houston.

-Engaged in her community, Alison serves as chair of the Board of Directors of the River Oaks Chamber Orchestra (ROCO), the Advisory Board for Child Advocates, and is an adoption advocate.
-She and her family are active volunteers with several local charities including the Houston Food Bank.
-Alison earned her Bachelor of Arts degree in Music from Brigham Young University.
+Engaged in her community, she is a Girl Scout Troop leader and refugee settlement volunteer.
+Alison served as chair of the Board of Directors of the River Oaks Chamber Orchestra (ROCO), the Advisory Board for Child Advocates, and as an adoption advocate.
+Alison earned her Bachelor of Arts degree from Brigham Young University.